 Also consider taking advantage of our targeting capabilities.
 With a custom list, you know the exact prospects you’ll be reaching and can tailor your message to have the most impact.

-2. Choose Your Subject Line
+2. Optimize Your Subject Line

 Your subject line has the biggest impact on the success of your email.
 The best email in the world won’t do any good if no one opens it.